Who we are

 What we do

-• Douro Dummer (D.D) Township Liaison: monitor Zoning and Variance requests, make presentations on issues as they arise, sit on DD Policing committee, monitor and report on Road Safety;
+Douro Dummer Township Liaison: monitor Zoning and Variance requests, make presentations on issues as they arise, sit on Douro Dummer Policing committee, monitor and report on Road Safety;

-• Outreach: liaison with other cottager associations, attendance at other events/organizations;
+Outreach: liaison with other cottager associations, Kawartha Lakes Stewards Assoc., Environment Council, FOCA, representation at other Lake events;

-• Education: get involved and keep membership informed of current issues affecting members, i.e. septic tank inspections, reduced energy costs, green-tips etc.
+Education: we keep membership informed of current issues affecting members, i.e. septic tank inspections, reduced energy costs, green-tips etc.